Why Insurers Slow To Digitize Their Systems Will Be Left Behind

 - Non-digitized systems are slow enough to begin with

-The reason why so many entrepreneurs push for a digitized business is how quickly they can rise the ranks.
+The reason why so many entrepreneurs push for ais how quickly they can rise the ranks.
 They can utilize SEO to get more attention through the search algorithm, as well as get the help of digital marketing and web optimization specialists to cement their position online.
 They can do all of this without lifting a finger, as so many systems cater to the digitized side of things.

 Those slow to react to the digital wave will only suffer more as time goes on.
 Non-digitized systems are too slow to compete in today’s market.